semi-ding/dash-wallet/README.md

 4. Run dash-wallet-1.0.0-SNAPSHOT.jar by using "java -jar dash-wallet-1.0.0-SNAPSHOT.jar", If you want to run it on DASH mainnet, please use prod profile.
 5. Copy the checkpoint file in etc folder to <user_home> folder if you want to accelarate the blockchain download speed.
 6. When you see "All blocks have been downloaded.
 DASH wallet service is available." in your log, you system has started.
 It takes less than one minute if you use checkpoint. hours if not.

-Note: If you have problem about dash-core.jar in the pom, please add it to your maven repo manually.

 ## REST API
 - **List all transactions:  GET** https://hostname:9400/api/v1/dash/wallet/{walletId}/transaction/all?pageId=0&size=100